 8 min. video explaining the significance of the Day of Mourning: BC Schools Project, for teachers and students

 Video, Powerpoints & Lesson Plans

-NEW in 2021: The BC Labour Heritage Centre’s COVID Chronicles Project
+NEW from 2021: The BC Labour Heritage Centre’s COVID Chronicles Project

 A collection of interviews, photos, and worker experiences captured during the COVID-19 pandemic.

-NEW in 2021: Two new lesson plans available from the BCLHC exploring the last pandemic in BC, the 1918-1920 “Spanish Flu” influenza outbreak.
+NEW from 2021: Two new lesson plans available from the BCLHC exploring the last pandemic in BC, the 1918-1920 “Spanish Flu” influenza outbreak.

 – The 1918 Vancouver Steam Laundries Strike